 Note for users of 1080 bait products - Approved labels of 1080 bait products and APVMA permits do not contain all of the conditions that exist for use of 1080 products in NSW.
 All persons using 1080 bait products must also follow the instructions in the relevant Schedule to this Order, in order to comply with section 39 of the Pesticides Act 1999.
 Where a Schedule to this Order gives no instruction on information that is required under the Agvet Code to be placed on the label of a 1080 product, then the instructions on the label must be complied with.
 This is specifically in relation to label instructions in sections that deal with Safety Directions, First Aid, Storage and Disposal and Protection statements.
-However, where any instructions on the approved label or an APVMA permit are inconsistent with instructions in the relevant Schedule to this Order, the conditions in the Schedule to this Order prevail.
+Where any instructions on the approved label or an APVMA permit are inconsistent with instructions in the relevant Schedule to this Order, the conditions in the Schedule to this Order prevail to the extent of the inconsistency.

-Carolyn Walsh A/Chairperson Environment Protection Authority (by delegation)
+Richard Bean Chief Executive Officer Environment Protection Authority (by delegation) Carolyn Walsh Acting Chairperson Environment Protection Authority (by delegation)